rust-lang/edition-guide/src/rust-2018/new-editions-of-the-book.md

 ![Minimum Rust version: 1.28](https://img.shields.io/badge/Minimum%20Rust%20Version-1.28-red.svg) for drafts of the 2018 edition

-We've distributed a copy of "The Rust Programming Language," affectionatly nicknamed "the book", with every version of Rust since Rust 1.0.
+We've distributed a copy of "The Rust Programming Language," affectionately nicknamed "the book", with every version of Rust since Rust 1.0.

 However, because it was written before Rust 1.0, it started showing its age.